Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Anomalous Josephson current and odd-frequency spin-triplet pairing in short junction limit

-\textit{S-$F_x$-$F_y$-$F_z$-S anomalous Josephson junction-} In the S-$F_x$-$F_y$-$F_z$-S JJ, the anomalous Josephson current is finite, and the system act as a Josephson diode.
-In Figs.~3(a,b), the absolute value of anomalous Josephson current and diode efficiency are plotted as functions of magnetization $m$ of the ferromagnets with $m_1=m_2=m_3=m$ for S-$F_x$-$F_y$-$F_z$-S JJ, considering both without and with disordered cases.
-As shown in Fig.~3(a), for $Z_1=Z_2=0$ (without disorder), the anomalous Josephson current exhibits peaks around $m\approx\pm0.56E_F$.
-When disorder is introduced, these peaks shift to $m\approx\pm0.48E_F$ for $Z_1=0.1$, $Z_2=0.3$, and further to $m\approx\pm0.41E_F$ for $Z_1=0.2$, $Z_2=0.4$.
-Moreover, as shown in Fig.~3(b), when anomalous Josephson current shows peaks, the diode efficiency is finite and becomes maximum.
-We notice a maximum of around $0.84$\% diode efficiency in the tunneling limit.
+In the trilayer JJ-Fig.~1(b), the anomalous Josephson current is finite {due to the simultaneous breaking of time-reversal and inversion symmetries,} and the system acts as a Josephson diode. {In trilayer S-$F_x$-$F_y$-$F_z$-S JJ, time-reversal symmetry is broken as the magnetic configuration is not invariant under magnetization reversal, i.e., $\vec{m}_{1}\rightarrow-\vec{m}_{1}$, $\vec{m}_{2}\rightarrow-\vec{m}_{2}$ and $\vec{m}_{3}\rightarrow-\vec{m}_{3}$.
+Inversion symmetry is broken in the trilayer S-$F_x$-$F_y$-$F_z$-S JJ because the magnetic configuration is not invariant under spatial inversion ($x\rightarrow -x$), which reverses the order of the ferromagnetic layers.} In Figs.~4(a,b), the absolute value of anomalous Josephson current and diode efficiency are plotted as functions of magnetization $m$ of the ferromagnets with $m_1=m_2=m_3=m$ for S-$F_x$-$F_y$-$F_z$-S JJ, considering {both transparent and} disordered {S-$F_x$ and $F_z$-S interfaces.} As shown in Fig.~4(a), for $Z_1=Z_2=0$ ({transparent ferromagnet-superconductor interfaces}), the anomalous Josephson current exhibits peaks around $m\approx\pm0.56E_F$.
+When disorder is introduced {at ferromagnet-superconductor interfaces,} these peaks shift to $m\approx\pm0.48E_F$ for $Z_1=0.1$, $Z_2=0.3$, and further to $m\approx\pm0.41E_F$ for $Z_1=0.2$, $Z_2=0.4$.
+Moreover, as shown in Fig.~4(b), when anomalous Josephson current shows peaks, the diode efficiency is finite and becomes maximum.
+We notice a maximum of around $0.84$\% diode efficiency {for tunneling ferromagnetic interfaces.}